sysbio-vo/sysbio-course/en/NGSchool2017.md

 0 upgraded, 0 newly installed, 0 to remove and 3 not upgraded.
 ```

 If the dependencies have changed on one of the packages you have installed so that a new package must be installed to perform the upgrade then that will be listed as ["kept-back"](https://debian-administration.org/article/69/Some_upgrades_show_packages_being_kept_back).
-In our case kernel images need to be upgrade, which can be solved with:
+In our case kernel images need to be upgraded, which can be solved with:

 ```bash
 sudo apt-get dist-upgrade